The Benefits Of Service Dogs For Schizophrenia: A Unique Support Option

 People with mental illnesses might also benefit from having an emotional support animal (ESA).
 This is generally a pet for which a person has been provided with a doctor's or therapist’s note so that they can live in non-pet-friendly housing.

 Emotional support animals usually differ from service animals.
-They can provide emotional support to someone with a disability, but they are not trained in specific tasks and are not permitted in public spaces like grocery stores without permission from the store owner.
+They can provide emotional support to someone with a disability, but they are not trained in specific tasks and are not allowed in public spaces like grocery stores without permission from the store owner.
 A psychiatric service animal is considered distinct from an ESA or therapy dog.

 A trained service dog can be a helpful companion for people with any mental illness.
 According to the American Psychiatric Association, 86% of pet owners report that their pets positively impact their mental health.
 Pets can offer companionship, a calming presence, and a reason to get up and do daily chores.
 Service dogs can offer similar benefits, as they typically live as pets while at home.
 However, they can also perform specialized tasks to further support people with mental illness.